 Magnetic Hill is a “gravity hill” (a gravity hill is a place where the layout of the surrounding land produces an optical illusion, making a slight downhill slope appear to be an uphill slope.) located near Leh in Ladakh, India.
 The layout of the surrounding slopes creates an optical illusion that the downhill road is actually an uphill road.
 Objects and cars on the hill may appear to roll “uphill” in defiance of gravity when they are, in fact, rolling downhill.

 The other two such magnetic hills are located in Gujarat – near Bhuj (Kalo dungar – the black hills) and other at Tulsi Shyam.
 This small stretch of road located about 30 kms from Leh towards Kargil has mystified people for long and still continues to do so.
-On thi stretch, if you turn off the engine and let your vehicle stand in neutral, it will slowly start moving and can go up to a speed of 20 kms per hour on its own.
+On this stretch, if you turn off the engine and let your vehicle stand in neutral, it will slowly start moving and can go up to a speed of 20 kms per hour on its own.
 Mysterious, isn’t it?

 What is believed to work behind this mysterious phenomenon is a magnetic force so strong that it can pull cars uphill.
 It is in fact so notorious that even the aircraft that fly over this region increase their altitude in order to avoid magnetic interference.
 Wouldnât you like to explore this magical road at least once in your life?
 So, hurry up and plan your visit to Ladakh with your friends.

 6. Belum Caves

 Belum Caves are the second largest caves in the Indian subcontinent.
 These enigmatic Belum Caves are included in our list of Indian wondersÂ that has many mysteries hidden in its dark caverns.
-Famous for its stalactite and stalagmite formations, it is the second largest cave in Indian subcontinent (3229 metres) and the longest caves in the plains of the Indian Subcontinent.
+Famous for its stalactite and stalagmite formations, it is the second largest cave in the Indian subcontinent (3229 meters) and the longest caves in the plains of the Indian Subcontinent.

-The cave has lengthy passages, airy chambers, fresh water galleries and siphons.
+The cave has lengthy passages, airy chambers, fresh water galleries, and siphons.
 This underground cavern was naturally formed due to the continuous flow of underground water.
 As of today, 3.5 km of this fascinating natural wonder has been successfully explored, though only 1.5 km is open to tourists.

 7. Living Tree Bridges of Cherrapunji